kdb424/pinit/README.md

 Q: So I understand all of the problems there, but how can we fix them?

 A: I'm not always correct, but I personally believe, like many others, that we need to seperate the tools into things that are easier to maintain, and switch out.
 I can't switch out the init systemd if I want the service manager.
-You lose choice when systemd does one thing you like even though many things it does well.
+You lose choice when systemd does one thing you don't like even though many things it does well.

 Q: So we just have to re-write everything?